 Stellar activity and rotation are useful estimators of stellar age.
-Stars spin down as they age, with rotation periods that typically increase roughly as $(age)^{1/2}$ .
+Stars spin down as they age, with rotation periods that typically increase roughly as (age)1/2.
 The rotation periods are measured photometrically or spectroscopically, and the relation between rotation period and age is calibrated empirically on star clusters and the Sun (see Barnes 2007).
 Chromospheric activity (usually measured from Ca K emission) is associated with rotation and decreases with age.
 It was much used in the past but is believed to be less accurate for older stars.
-Fig. 17 compares rotational (gyro) ages and chromospheric ages for a sample of well studied stars.
+Fig. 1.17 compares rotational (gyro) ages and chromospheric ages for a sample of well studied stars.

 If the stellar temperature, metallicity and luminosity (or surface gravity) are known, it is possible to estimate the age of a star from isochrones.
 In its most direct form, the trigonometric parallax gives the absolute magnitude and hence the stellar luminosity L after bolometric correction.
-Photometry or spectroscopy gives the temperature $T{\text{eff}}$ and the metallicity.
-One then compares the location of the star in the $L - T{\text{eff}}$ plane with theoretical isochrones for the appropriate metallicity.
-This works if the star is in a region of the $L - T{\text{eff}}$ plane where the luminosity and temperature depend on age, so it does not work on the unevolved main sequence and not well on the upper giant branch.
+Photometry or spectroscopy gives the temperature $T{\rm eff}$ and the metallicity.
+One then compares the location of the star in the $L-T{\rm eff}$ plane with theoretical isochrones for the appropriate metallicity.
+This works if the star is in a region of the $L-T{\rm eff}$ plane where the luminosity and temperature depend on age, so it does not work on the unevolved main sequence and not well on the upper giant branch.
 It can be used for evolved stars which are still close to the main sequence, but accurate temperatures are needed.
-As seen in Fig. 39, one needs to beware of regions near the turnoff where the isochrones are well separated on the subgiant branch: see Fig. 39.
+As seen in Fig. 1.39, one needs to beware of regions near the turnoff where the isochrones cross and the estimated ages can be multi-valued.
+Subgiants are well suited to isochrone aging because the isochrones are well separated on the subgiant branch: see Fig. 1.39.
 The Gaia mission will provide a huge increase in the numbers of stars for which accurate luminosities are known, and for which accurate isochrone ages can be derived.
 Recall that the Gaia distance errors will be about 1% at V = 14.

 If parallaxes are not available, isochrone ages can be measured by using the isochrones in the surface gravity - temperature plane.
-The gravity g is related to the luminosity, mass and temperature by $L = 4\pi GMaT{\text{eff}}^4/g$ where a is the Stefan-Boltzmann constant and M the stellar mass.
-The gravity can be measured spectroscopically with a typical error in log g of about 0.3 for medium resolution spectra and 0.1 - 0.2 for high resolution spectroscopy.
+The gravity g is related to the luminosity, mass and temperature by $L=4\pi GMaT{\rm eff}^4/g$ where a is the Stefan-Boltzmann constant and M the stellar mass.
+The gravity can be measured spectroscopically with a typical error in $\log g$ of about 0.3 for medium resolution spectra and 0.1-0.2 for high resolution spectroscopy.
 Age errors of about 25% can be achieved in this way.